Homykaze/Full-Stack-MERN-TS/README.md

 Products must be only added by admins, working on a middleware handling this protection method.

 ### Users
+Newly registered users can be registered as admins.
 Each logged in user has the following protected fields:
 - address
 - cart
 - reviews

 ### Products
+Products can only be added by admins.
 Each product has the following unprotected fields:
 - categories
 - reviews